 This special is aimed, I assume, at potential clients, existing clients (a reassuring we are still here ad) and potential employees (we have a shinier office and more people ad).

 The first group is what bothers me.
 I assume there are at least ten different creative/brand/ad agencies involved in creating these ads.
-And I am sure there was a lot of work put into some of the brand (or are they just a logo) strategies but the cumulative effect is that if I was a potential client I would have trouble distinguishing one blue/grey suit firm from another.
+And I am sure there was a lot of work put into some of the brands (or are they just a logo) strategies but the cumulative effect is that if I was a potential client I would have trouble distinguishing one blue/grey suit firm from another.
 If I was a potential employee I would assume the grass is exactly the same shade of green over there.

 The imagery is the usual staid cliches of clever thinking, big challenges, success and international reach.
 I just don’t know how many photos of the Convention Centre I can take when I start browsing the websites.